yourlabs/django-autocomplete-light/docs/tutorial.rst

 We need javascript initialization for the widget both when:

-- the page is loaded,
+- The page is loaded.
-- a widget is dynamically added, ie. with formsets.
+- A widget is dynamically added, i.e. with formsets.

-This is handled by ``autocomplete.init.js``, which is going to trigger an event called ``autocompleteLightInitialize`` on any HTML element with attribute ``data-autocomplete-light-function`` both on page load and DOM node insertion.
+This is handled by ``autocomplete_light.js``, which is going to trigger an event called ``dal-init-function`` on the document when Django Autocomplete Light has initialized.
+At this point you can simply call ``yl.registerFunction()`` to register your custom function.

+``yl.registerFunction()`` takes two arguments.
+The first is the of the function.
+It should be the same as the value of your widget ``autocomplete_function`` property which in turn is the value of the ``data-autocomplete-light-function`` HTML attribute on your input or select field.
+The second argument is the callback function to be run by Django Autocomplete Light when it initializes your input autocomplete.

 It also keeps track of initialized elements to prevent double-initialization.

 Take ``dal_select2`` for example, it is initialized by